 Jesus is the argument

 The Christ of the Gospels does not defy logic or evade verification.
 But neither did He set out to be logically and philosophically validated and to make a “good” impression on the elite of the time.
 If He had promoted concepts and theories, He would have been no different from the great philosophers.
-Similarly, Christianity is not a faith that hides behind the dictum “have faith and do not doubt,” as Celsus accused.
+Similarly, Christianity is not a faith that hides behind the dictum “Do not ask questions; just believe,”[9] as Celsus accused.
 If He had used intellectual ingenuity and conceptual freshness to persuade, Jesus would have made only a quantitative contribution to the methods of validation used by other illustrious men.

 In Judaism, it was the prophetic arsenal that confirmed a person’s special quality (the Jews demanded miracles, and the Greeks sought wisdom [1 Corinthians 1:22]).
 But Jesus, although He worked miracles and preached animated by the Spirit, did not seek recognition by these means.
 As Celsus himself observes, miracles could not prove anything, since the ancient world, and especially the Eastern world, was full of miracles and magicians.
 If He performed clear miracles, He was accused of being a sorcerer (Matthew 9:34); if He didn’t, He was accused of being incapable (Matthew 12:39-41).
 But Jesus performed miracles and spoke to all those who were open to His message and mission, including the leaders (Nicodemus, Jairus, the Roman centurion).